Setup

 Overview

-• Identity Guardian, being an application that must be sideloaded, is not operational when the device is started in safe mode.
-Therefore, Zebra discourages administrators from starting devices in safe mode.
-To disable safe mode, apply the corresponding XML through your EMM or scan the relevant barcode using the StageNow client on the device.
-The XML and StageNow barcode are made available depending on your Android version:
+• Safe Mode Restrictions: Identity Guardian is non-operational in Safe Mode.
+To disable Safe Mode, administrators can apply the corresponding XML via EMM or scan a barcode using the StageNow client on the device.
+The XML and StageNow barcode are available depending on your Android version:

 • For Android 11, download here.